 Quantitation of Polysorbate 80 in a Commercial Product

 Polysorbate 80 is commercially available from many sources, but its specifications can vary widely.
-As such, we begin with quantitative NMR to determine the exact concentration of polysorbate 80 in the "pure" polysorbate 80 sample.
+As such, we begin with quantitative NMR testing to determine the exact concentration of Polysorbate 80 in the "pure" polysorbate 80 sample.
 Quantitative NMR requires the careful weighing of the sample as well as an internal standard, in this case, sodium 1,1,2,2,3,3-hexadeutero-3-(trimethylsilyl)-1-propanesulfonate (d6-DSS).
-The ratio of the integrals gives the molar ratio of the polysorbate 80 to d6-DSS.
+The ratio of the integrals gives the molar ratio of the Polysorbate 80 to d6-DSS.
 It's important to set the relaxation delay (d1) long enough so that the sample is fully relaxed between pulses.

 Figure 1: Quantitative NMR on a "pure" sample of polysorbate 80 shows it to be only 92%.